enterspeedhq/enterspeed-source-contentful-cp/README.md

 The Azure function exposes an url that can be used when setting up a webhook in Contentful.

 See [documentation](./documentation/README.md) for more info about how to test the function locally

+## Status

+Note the project is still just an POC and do not support all events and data types in Contentful.